This post contains affiliate links. I will earn a small commission if you purchase through them, at no extra cost to you.

 ✅ DON’T FORGET TRAVEL INSURANCE!

-How to get around
+How to get around Malaga

 Getting around the Old Town in Malaga is easy and convenient.
-The best way to explore the area is on foot, as the streets are narrow and winding, and many of the attractions are located within walking distance of each other.
+The best way to explore the area is on foot, as the streets are narrow and winding, and many of the attractions are within walking distance of each other.

 You can walk from Gibralfaro Castle via the Alcazaba to Malaga Cathedral in under 30 minutes.
 If you arrive at Malaga Cruise Port, you can walk to the edge of the old town in 20 minutes or take the shuttle.
 I have included all the most important places in the map below.

 Taxis are also available, but they can be expensive compared to other modes of transportation.
 However, if you need to get somewhere quickly or have a lot of luggage, a taxi may be the best option for you.
-Or if you’d like to see the city from a different perspective, consider one of these Malaga boat tours.

 Rent a City Bike